CRogers/LLVM-Windows-Binaries/compiling.md

 Compiling Shared Library
 ===

 Here's where it gets fun.
 Building shared libraries is not supported on Windows.
 Why not?
 The developers decided not to have `EXPORT` macros or `declspec(export)`s lying all around their code, which means there are no public symbols.
 So we can't just link everything together into a DLL.
-First, we must rebuild the symbols, put the in a `.def` file then link everything back together to a DLL.
+First, we must rebuild the symbols, put them in a `.def` file then link everything back together to a DLL.

 1. Build the tools as in the section above.
 2. Open a "Developer Command Prompt for VS2012" by going to Start Menu > All Programs > Microsoft Visual Studio 2012 > Visual Studio Tools.
 2. cd to `llvm-3.3.cmake/lib/Debug`.
 3. `lib /OUT:big.lib LLVM*.lib`.
 This combines all the individual LLVM libs into one big one called `big.lib`.
-4. Download the `LibDefExtractor.exe` tool from [the github page](https://github.com/CRogers/LLVM-Windows-Binaries) and place it in `lib/Debug`.
+4. Download the `LibDefExtractor.exe` tool from [the github page](https://github.com/CRogers/LLVM-Windows-Binaries/tree/v3.3-dev) and place it in `lib/Debug`.
 5. `LibDefExtractor big.lib LLVM-3.3.def`.
 Extracts the non-C++ symbols to a DEF file called `LLVM-3.3.def`

 If we try and link now, it will complain about a missing `DllMain` method, so we must make one.